autorope/donkeydocs/docs/guide/create_application.md

 ## Camera Setup

+If you are using the default deep learning template then you will need a camera.
+By default __myconfig.py__ assumes a RaspberryPi camera.
+You can change this by editing the __myconfig.py__ file in your `~/mycar` folder.

+If you are using the gps path follow template then you do not need, and may not want, a camera.
+In this case you can change the camera type to mock; `CAMERA_TYPE = "MOCK"`.

 **Raspberry Pi**:

 If you are on a raspberry pi and using the recommended pi camera ("PICAM"), then no changes are needed to your __myconfg.py__.

 **Jetson Nano**: